dhokiyamansi/T0-Do-List/README.md

 - Node.js and npm installed on your system.
 - MongoDB database (local or cloud-based, such as MongoDB Atlas).

+### Deployment
+- Push your frontend code to GitHub.
+- Go to Vercel and import your repository.
+- Deploy the frontend with default settings.

 ### Clone the Repository
-###Deployment
-Push your frontend code to GitHub.
-Go to Vercel and import your repository.
-Deploy the frontend with default settings.

 ```bash
 git clone https://github.com/dhokiyamansi/To-Do-List.git